tillmzw/cos/content/npcs/ezmeralda.md

 description: A hardy vistana with a prosthetic leg.
 ---

 Vistana who fights Strahd and other dark creatures of Barovia.
 She has some magical skills, weapons and a prostetic leg.
-She has had a mentor: {{% mdref rudolf-van-richten %}}.
+She has a mentor: {{% mdref rudolf-van-richten %}}.